 Do my dependents need to complete an application for the program?

 Yes.
 Although we do not require a separate application for dependents, there is a section in the application where you can add your dependent's biographical information.
 If you are bringing more than one dependent, please include the required biographical information for each individual.
-Dependents must also submit a copy of their passport, copies of all previous visas, and full dependent program and insurance fees.
+Dependents must also submit a copy of their passport and full dependent program and insurance fees.
 Finally, all dependents 18 years or older must also sign the dependent visa sponsorship agreement which you must then upload to your online application.

 I received my degree from inside the U.S. Do I qualify for the program?